 Interest in air plants is sky-high right now.
 After all, who can resist their velvet-ribbon foliage?
 Their delicate neon blooms?
 Or the astounding fact that they don't need soil to grow — and can be placed in clever little nooks like living sculptures?
-We at The Horticult certainly can't resist them.

-But air plants (also known as tillies, or tillandsias, after their genus name) can be tricky to keep alive.
+Truth is though, air plants (also known as tillies, or tillandsias, after their genus name) can be tricky to keep alive.
 Well-intentioned lovers of these plants might mistake "no soil" for "no water," which isn't the case.
 "Air plant" does not mean "breatharian of the plant world."

 As epiphytes, tillandsias grow innocuously on larger structures like trees, and pull hydration and nutrients from the air, rain and debris.
 Tillandsias absorb their essentials through their foliage (not through their roots, which are there instead for leverage), so they need to be watered regularly.
 They also have specific needs when it comes to circulation, light, and maintenance.
 Read on for these tips on keeping your tillies in tip-top shape…

-Step 1 Before You Buy, Find Good Light and Circulation for Your Air Plants
+Before You Buy, Find Good Light and Circulation for Your Air Plants

 You know those glass orbs often sold alongside tillandsias?
 They're hip, but not necessarily healthy.
 Tillies need airflow and bright light to thrive.
 So find a spot — whether indoors or outdoors — that gets circulation, as well as bright but indirect light.

 When we grow them inside, we always place them near a window.
 (When entertaining, sometimes we move them temporarily to a more stylish spot.)
 We've had the best luck when we grow them outdoors, under a tree or eave so that they do not get direct midday sunlight and receive excellent air circulation.